Functoriality of automorphic L-invariants and applications: Introduction

 \subsection{Artin formalism - the cyclotomic case}

 The $L$-function of $\pi_E$ factors as a product of twists of the $L$-function of $\pi$:

 Let us assume that $\pi$ is $p$-ordinary, i.e.~$\pi_\p$ is either an ordinary, unramified principal series representation or an unramified twist of the Steinberg representation for all $\p\in S_p$.
 Then, Deppe constructs in \cite{De} a multi-variable $p$-adic L-function $L_p(\pi,\underline{s})$.
-It fulfills the interpolation property
+It fulfils the interpolation property

 for all idele class characters of finite order which are unramified outside all places above $p$ and $\infty$.
-Here $\tau(\chi)$ is the Gauss sum of $\tau$ and $e(\pi_\p,\chi_\p)$ is an explicit modified Euler factor, which vanishes only if $\pi_\p\otimes\chi_\p$ is the Steinberg representation.
+Here $\tau(\chi)$ is the Gauss sum of $\tau$ and $e(\pi_\p,\chi_\p)$ is an explicit modified Euler factor.
+The modified Euler factor $e(\pi_\p,\chi_\p)$ vanishes if and only if $\pi_\p\otimes\chi_\p$ is of the following type: either it is isomorphic to the Steinberg representation or to a parabolic induction from a character of the form

+We call these exceptional principal series.
+Note that if the central character of $\pi$ is trivial, no exceptional principal series can occur.

 We write $L_p^{\cyc}(\pi,s)$ for the restriction of the $p$-adic $L$-function to the cyclotomic $\Z_\p$-extension.
 If $E/F$ is unramified at all places $\p\in S_p$, the representation $\pi_E$ is also $p$-ordinary and thus, we can consider the $p$-adic $L$-function associated to $\pi_E$.
 The product formula \eqref{product} together with the interpolation property \eqref{interpolation} yields